 FT8

 FT8, love it or loathe it you cannot ignore it.
 FT8 has been the mode of choice for many operators on all bands from 160m upwards.
 Castigated by some as simply two computers in contact, a degree of human input is nevertheless required.
 This is particularly true at 6m where knowing how propagation works at these frequencies and where and when to point your beam can really affect the sort of ‘DX’ that you work.
-FT8 has dominated 6m in the past 18 months; perhaps unsurprisingly when the possibilities become apparent.
+FT8 has dominated 6m in recent years; perhaps unsurprisingly when the possibilities become apparent.

 So what is it?
 Devised by Joe Taylor K1JT it is a weak signal mode where computer algorithms are able to dig extremely weak signals out of the background noise and recover useful information from the transmitted signal.
 This is typically a call-sign, 4 digit locator square and an indication of the strength of the station being worked in dB.
 Typically something between +25 (very strong) and -25 (very weak).
 Additionally, the programme will send 73 and acknowledge receipt of the signal report.
 This is sufficient to qualify for a valid QSO although the niceties of name QTH etc are missing.